 Features

-- Real-time data integration with support for AI-driven insights.
+- Provides you with real-time data integration with support for AI-driven insights.

-- Scalable for large enterprises and complex workflows.
+- It’s scalable for large enterprises and complex workflows.

-- Advanced data governance, security, and quality features.
+- Provides you with advanced data governance, security, and quality features.

 - Includes data cataloging for effective metadata management.